MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 ### Use the Retry pattern

 The Retry pattern is a technique for handling temporary service interruptions.
-These temporary service interruptions are known as *transient faults*.
-They're transient because they typically resolve themselves in a few seconds.
+These temporary service interruptions are known as *transient faults* and typically resolve themselves in a few seconds.
 In the cloud, the leading causes of transient faults are service throttling, dynamic load distribution, and network connectivity.
 The Retry pattern handles transient faults by resending failed requests to the service.
 You can configure the amount of time between retries and how many retries to attempt before throwing an exception.

 *Simulate the Retry pattern:* You can simulate the Retry pattern in the reference implementation.
 For instructions, see [Simulate the Retry pattern](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/main/simulate-patterns.md#retry-pattern).